 - Bad labels.
 The drug types and instructions need to match the medication actually given.

 If you or a loved one has experienced harm during pregnancy due to a prescription mistake, turn to our South Carolina medication error lawyers.

 Medication errors during pregnancy, in the delivery room, and postpartum

 Doctors use several drugs to help induce labor or the progression of the delivery.
 If one of them is administered incorrectly, it could have fatal consequences.
-McGowan, Hood & Felder, LLC, represents South Carolina families who have sustained a loss or injury because of errors including:
+McGowan, Hood, Felder & Phillips, LLC, represents South Carolina families who have sustained a loss or injury because of errors including: